Climate Activist Greta Thunberg Will Cross The Ocean To U.N. Climate Summit On A Zero-Emissions Sailboat

 “The science is clear and all we children are doing is communicating and acting on that united science.
 And our demand is for the world to unite behind the science.”

-The climate summit in the U.S. won’t be the 16-year-old’s last stop — she will also speak at a string of following summits, set to take place over the coming months in various countries, starting with the U.N.
+The climate summit in the U.S. won’t be the 16-year-old’s last stop — she will also speak at a string of following summits set to take place over the coming months in various countries, starting with the U.N.
 COP25 climate conference in Santiago, Chile.

 Greta shared the news about her decision to arrive at the U.S. summit by boat on her Twitter account.